decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 While testing your scene, to avoid transfering real MANA currency, you can use the _Ethereum Ropsten test network_ and transfer fake MANA instead.

 To use the test network you must set your Metamask Chrome extension to use the _Ropsten test network_ instead of _Main network_.

-You must also own MANA in the Ropsten blockchain, which you can aquire for free from Decentraland.
+You must also own MANA in the Ropsten blockchain.
+To obtain free Ropsten mana in the test network, go to our [MANA faucet](https://faucet.decentraland.today/).

+> Tip: To run the transaction of transfering Ropsten MANA to your wallet, you will need to pay a gas fee in Ropsten Ether.
+If you don't have Ropsten Ether, you can obtain it for free from various external faucets like [this one](https://faucet.ropsten.be/).

 To preview your scene using the test network, add the `DEBUG` property to the URL you're using to access the scene preview on your browser.
 For example, if you're accessing the scene via `http://127.0.0.1:8000/?position=0%2C-1`, you should set the URL to `http://127.0.0.1:8000/?DEBUG&position=0%2C-1`.